Download key findings report

-- Amidst the backdrop of widespread medicine supply challenges across Europe1, a new independent study investigates the reasons behind the shortages of essential off-patent medicines, with a particular focus on antibiotics.
+- Amidst the backdrop of widespread medicine supply challenges across Europe, a new independent study investigates the reasons behind the shortages of essential off-patent medicines, with a particular focus on antibiotics.

 - The study, conducted in 16 countries (Austria, Belgium, Croatia, Estonia, Finland, Germany, Hungary, Ireland, Italy, Norway, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom) confirms that shortages of key antibiotics, like amoxicillin and azithromycin, result from a confluence of factors including rising production costs and persistent price decreases.